simoncozens/fonts-and-layout/features-2.md

 > Notice that although the lookups are *processed* with the input stream in reverse order, they are still *written* with the input stream in normal order of appearance.

-This would be a brilliant solution... if the software worked.
-One reason this lookup type is rare (other than the fact that it breaks your head to try to work out how lookups should be processed backwards) is because it is not as widely supported as the other types.
-Applications which use CoreText and Harfbuzz can process reverse contextual substitution chains, but those based on Adobe's shaping engine such as Illustrator and InDesign do not support these lookups at the time of writing.
-(Yes, Adobe wrote the AFDKO.
-I know.)
+XXX Nastaliq

 ## Types of Positioning Rule

 After all the substitution rules have been processed, we should have the correct sequence of glyphs that we want to lay out.
 The next job is to run through the lookups in the `GPOS` table in the same way, to adjust the positioning of glyphs.
-We have seen one example of positioning rules: a simple kerning rule.
+We have seen example of single and pair positioning rules:.
 We will see in this section that a number of other ways to reposition glyphs are possible.

 To be fair, most of these will be generated more easily and effectively by the user interface of your font editor - but not all of them.
 Let's dive in.